 - The Transfer Station at Graaff-Reinet and the Landfill Sites of Graaff-Reinet, Aberdeen, Jansenville, Klipplaat, Willowmore, Steytlerville and Rietbron are in critical need of upgrades and proper management.
-Additional Grant Funding is required for this. - A new IWMP, as well as applicable by-laws, that are NEMA compliant, must still be developed for Dr Beyers Naudé Municipality.
-COGTA has been approached for assistance. - At present, there is no effective weighing facility or accurate record keeping of waste volumes at the landfills.
-Figures, where provided below, are based on estimates. - Waste management and recycling should start at source.
+Additional Grant Funding is required for this. - A new IWMP, as well as applicable by-laws, that are NEMA compliant, must still be finalised / developed for Dr Beyers Naudé Municipality.
+SBDM has been approached for assistance. - At present, there is no effective weighing facility or accurate record keeping of waste volumes at the landfills.
+Figures, where provided further on, are based on estimates. - A Waste Management Stakeholder Forum has been established.
+Waste management and recycling should start at source.
 All communities need to be educated about the sorting, storing (in separate containers) and disposal of their waste.
 Illegal dumping and littering are a serious problem, that should be addressed as a matter of urgency.
 The Municipality must ensure that optimal recycling takes place, in order to reduce the volume of waste going to the landfills.
 It is further recommended that composting be implemented.